TerminalGithubUser/terminalgithubuser.github.io/README.md

 In Bounced Out! go at it alone or team up with a friend to staff "The Pound", a chaotic nightclub.
 As bouncers: check IDs, diffuse situations, fight customers and avoid getting fired by your boss "Mad Dog".

 This was my third year university group project with a team of 4 others.
-I played the role of the main gameplay programmer, VFX artist, designer, audio designer and did some minor jobs in UI art and 3D modelling.
+I played the role of the main gameplay programmer, VFX artist, animator, designer, audio designer and did some minor jobs in UI art and 3D modelling.

 Bounced Out! can be found on [itch.io](https://16slaten.itch.io/bounced-out) and will soon be able to be found on steam.
 This game is still in ongoing development.